liuyuxiang512/CS598DLH-TPC/README.md

-# CS598DLH-TPC Project Code Guide for paper 188
+# CS598DLH-TPC Project

+This is a reproduction project of paper 188 "Temporal Pointwise Convolutional Networks for Length of Stay Prediction in the Intensive Care Unit".

 ## Citation
-This is a reproduction project of the following paper.
 ```
 @inproceedings{rocheteau2021,
 author = {Rocheteau, Emma and Li\`{o}, Pietro and Hyland, Stephanie},